shipperstack/shipper/README.md

     python manage.py migrate            # create initial db python manage.py runserver          # run internal webserver celery -A shipper worker -l info    # run Celery

+## Running in production

+If your configuration file has different values, sometimes pulling the latest changes may result in a conflict.

+To fix this, stash the changes first, pull, then pop the stash.

+    git stash
+    git pull
+    git stash pop

+If you are using `supervisorctl`, then the following commands may help.

+    sudo supervisorctl restart shipper
+    sudo supervisorctl restart shipper-celery
+    sudo supervisorctl status

+If there are new dependencies, remember to source the virtual environment and then download the latest dependencies.